-Be sure to checkout Google Posts instructions and follow all guidelines whenp creating a post.
+Be sure to checkout Google Posts instructions and follow all guidelines when creating a post.

 Ask and Answer Questions on your Google Listing

-The "Question and Answers" on Google My Business listings is an often neglected section, however there are some key benefits to engaging with this feature.p For starters, this section is yet another way to interact with potential customers.
+The "Question and Answers" on the Google Business Profile is an often neglected section, however there are some key benefits to engaging with this feature.
+For starters, this section is yet another way to interact with potential customers.
 Customers always appreciate having their questions answered, and even if they didn't post their own question, an answer to someone else's question may encourage them to contact you about your services.

 But even more importantly, using the Q&A tool shows Google that you are responsive and customer-oriented.

-So you say no one is asking any questions, therefore, you haven'tp responded?p Fortunately, you can seed our own questions and answers.p For this exercise, we recommend coming up with a list of FAQs and ask the questions yourself.
+So you say no one is asking any questions, therefore, you haven't responded?
+Fortunately, you can seed our own questions and answers.
+For this exercise, we recommend coming up with a list of FAQs and ask the questions yourself.

 - Update your business information